kirillvy/react-slots/README.md

 want to render one slot, you can use Element.Slot.Conditional (or Element.SubSlot.Conditional, depending on your use case), to reduce the amount of layering in your JSX.

-Like the NonSlotted component, the ConditionalSlot component has `include` and `exclude` props, which accept arrays of slotted components.
+Like the FilterSlot component, the ConditionalSlot component has `include` and `exclude` props, which accept arrays of slotted components.
 In addition, you can pass arrays of conditions into the `conditions` prop as shorthand.